 - Clinical science

-Interstitial diseases (ILDs) are a heterogeneous group of disorders marked by inflammatory changes in the alveoli.
+Interstitial lung diseases (ILDs) are a heterogeneous group of disorders marked by inflammatory changes in the alveoli.
 ILDs may be idiopathic or due to secondary causes such as autoimmune disease, pharmacotherapeutic changes, or exposure to toxic substances.
 These changes can cause irreversible fibrosis and impaired pulmonary function.
 The main symptoms are exertional dyspnea and a dry cough.
 Bibasilar inspiratory crackles or rales are usually heard on auscultation.
 Treatment is based on the underlying cause.
 Immune modulators and corticosteroids are used in cases of unknown etiology.
 In advanced stages of disease ILD can result in pulmonary insufficiency and respiratory heart failure with right ventricular insufficiency.

 Occupational, environmental, and iatrogenic causes